ws4charlie/lucky-cctx-fe/scripts/README.md

 1. **Contract Owner Mismatch**: Make sure your private key corresponds to the contract owner.
 2. **RPC Connection Issues**: You can set a custom RPC URL in the `.env` file.
-3. **Gas Errors**: Ensure your wallet has enough tZETA to pay for gas.
+3. **Gas Errors**: Ensure your wallet has enough ZETA to pay for gas.